Logging in the iOS & tvOS Player SDK

 Built-in logging

-The Bitmovin Player for iOS/tvOS comes with built-in logging support to aid such use cases.
+The Bitmovin Player for iOS/tvOS has built-in logging support to aid such use cases.

 Enabling or Disabling logging